skip navigation

 Q: Where are the games and practices?

-A: Practices are held at various fields in East Fullerton.
+A: Practices are held at various fields in Fullerton.
 Most games will be played in Fullerton, with occasional games in nearby cities for interleague play.
 Check our FIELDS tab for more information.

 Consider this...